Calcium and the vegan diet – beyond the dairy myth

 How much are we getting?

-Spinach, chard and beet greens contains relatively high amounts of calcium but also contain a substance called oxalate, which hinders absorption.
-It’s is better to get your calcium from green vegetables such as kale, broccoli and bok choy.
-The calcium in these is absorbed around twice as well as the calcium in cow’s milk.
-They also contain fibre, folate, iron and antioxidants – nutrients lacking in dairy.
+Spinach, chard and beet greens contain relatively high amounts of calcium but also contain a substance called oxalate, which hinders absorption.
+It’s better to get your calcium from green vegetables low in oxalate such as kale, broccoli and bok choy.
+The calcium in these can be absorbed up to twice as well as the calcium in cow’s milk but they also contain fibre, folate and iron – nutrients lacking in dairy.